 Then one moonlit night an idea came to Aashka the Tiger as he sat by the river.
 Wouldn’t it be better, he thought, if instead of killing each other and taking each other’s territory, all the animals agreed to be satisfied with the territories they now possessed?

-The next morning just after the sun came up the Tiger convened a meeting and presented his revolutionary idea to all the other animals.
+The next morning he convened a meeting and presented his idea to all the other animals.
 At first they wondered if this was some kind of trick.
 Constant fighting was just what the animals did.
-The new idea was so strange that it took many of the stupider animals an hour or two to understand.
+This new idea was so strange that it took many of the stupider animals an hour or two to understand.
 Yet by evening they had all more or less grasped the idea and the more they thought about it, the more they liked it.
 The weaker, more timid animals were specially keen on it.

 So they all agreed that the Tiger’s idea should become law and they all signed a treaty, declaring that henceforth the taking of another animals’ territory would be illegal and punishable by the League of Animals.